Welcome to the Irish Meteorological Society, the Society was founded in 1981, its aims are:

 Recording or slides of our recent talks are available here

-Our first talk of 2026 will take place on Thursday 19th February at 6pm.
+Our second talk of 2026 will take place on Thursday 19th March at 6pm.

 If you plan to attend please register using the Eventbrite link below: